Plečnik Parliament: Cathedral of Freedom

 A square, colonnaded false façade would have surrounded the cylindrical main building of two stories, surmounted by a tall, spirally tapering conical cupola.
 Supported internally by inclined columns, the cupola would have spanned the parliament chamber.
 The facade would have measured 50 m in length, the tower rising to 120 m.
 Several slightly varying designs were produced, some including a second colonnade wrapping the second floor of the main building, different porticoes, or an asymmetrical ground floor.

 Fate

-Nominally, the principal reason the project remained unrealized was the financial burden it would have imposed on the struggling post-World War II recovery economy; in practice, numerous other obstacles existed, many of them even less surmountable:
+Nominally, the reason the project remained unrealized was the financial burden it would have imposed on the struggling post-World War II recovery economy; in practice, numerous other obstacles were even less surmountable: